-Arts Council England has today announced an investment of £1 million for the borough of Bexley as part of the Creative People and Places programme.
-The project, ‘Made in the Estuary’ is led by a collaborative partnership between Peabody, TACO! (local arts organisation), The Exchange (local community organisation) and Orbit Housing.
+We're pleased to announce that Arts Council England will investment £1 million in a collaborative partnership led by us TACO! (local arts organisation), The Exchange (local community organisation) and Orbit Housing.

-Participation in the arts project aims to increase the development of community run platforms such as radio stations, festivals and workshops through commissioning and co-production by the Bexley and Thamesmead communities.
+By taking part in the arts project, we aim to develop more community run platforms such as radio stations, festivals and workshops through commissioning and co-production by the Bexley and Thamesmead communities.

 Joyce Wilson, Area Director London, Arts Council England, said: